This leaflet will give you more information about blocked tear ducts in babies.

 Partial blockages, generally resolve over time but a cold or upper respiratory infections (e.g. chest infection) may make the symptoms worse.

-There is usually no need for antibiotic eye drops, unless the white of the eye turns red which is a sign of an eye infection from blocked tear duct.
-You may see natural green mucus in the inner corner of the eye which you can wipe with a wet cotton towel or cotton pad to clear this.
+There is usually no need for antibiotic eye drops, unless the white of the eye turns red which is a sign of an eye infection from the blocked tear duct.

-If there is no improvement with regular sac massage, we may consider surgical interventions.
+If there is no improvement with regular sac massage, surgical intervention may be discussed.

 We may consider surgical intervention if the symptoms of watering remain bothersome and continue beyond 24 to 30 months of age.
 These procedures requires children to be put to sleep by means of general anaesthetic.

-Here is the brief outline of the surgical procedures that are in practice.
+Here is a brief outline of the surgical procedures that are in practice.

 If your child needs surgery we will discuss this in more detail with you at the clinic appointment.